ymytheresa/bungee/README.md

 ./bungee --help
 ```

+## Using pre-built Bungee

+By means of GitHub Actions and CMake Presets, every new tag on this repository is automatically built into a release.
+The release contains Bungee built as a shared library together with headers, sample code and a sample command-line executable that uses the shared library.
+The release supports common platforms including Linux, Windows, MacOS, Android and iOS.

 ## Using Bungee from your own code

 Bungee operates on discrete, overlapping "grains" of audio, typically processing around 100 grains per second.
 Parameters such as position and pitch are provided on a per-grain basis so that they can be changed continuously as audio rendering progresses.
 This means that only minimal parameters are required for  instantiation.